 The picture after the first bite reveals quite a bit.
 And as you read on below about how the textures are, visually you can see how the cookie crumbles, so to speak.
 So please come back to these photos.

-Sin Eng Hoe, of all the four biscuits, seemed the lightest.
+Sin Eng Hoe, of all the four biscuits, seems the lightest.
 I didn’t actually weigh the biscuit, but it felt and looked like it was smaller than the rest.
 It also lacked a good bite, coming across as soft.

 My impression of Sin Eng Heong in one word is: sawdust-y.
-And you can see in the first bite photo how the flakes collapse into brittle sandy bits?
+And you can see in the first bite photo how the flakes collapse into brittle sandy bits.

 Tearing things apart, the insides support the overall first bite impressions.